discourse/wp-discourse/readme.txt

 == Frequently Asked Questions ==

+= Does it work with a WordPress multi-site configuration? =

+Yes

 = Does this plugin install Discourse for me? =

 No this plugin acts as an interface between Discourse and WordPress.
 For it to work you will need to first set up